 Now, The Really Fun Stuff!

-Steps 5 (investing), 6 (college planning) and 7 (paying off the mortgage) are worked simultaneously, so strategies will be highly individualized.
-For this part of the journey, it can be very hand to get the outside help of a coach. :)
+Steps 5 (investing), 6 (education planning) and 7 (paying off the mortgage) are worked simultaneously, so strategies will be highly individualized here.
+For this part of the journey, it might make sense to strategize with and advisor or coach.

 Step 5 - Invest A Minimum of 15% Income Into Retirement Accounts